 FUNDING AREAS: Healthy behaviors/healthy environments, basic human needs/social services, neighborhood revitalization, immigrant population needs, college access, early childhood development, public education

 IP TAKE: Unlike other community foundations in Tennessee, this one has a narrow geographic reach, funding only within Hamilton County.
-Send proposals with an especially local focus.
+Grant seekers should send proposals with an especially local focus.

 PROFILE: The Community Foundation of Greater Chattanooga (CFGC) was established in 1963 by local leaders in Chattanooga, Tennessee.
-It has approximately $120 million under management across around 350 funds.
+It seeks to “encourage giving and inspire action to improve lives in the Chattanooga area. “ It has approximately $141 million under management across around 350 funds.

-Topics of interest here are healthy behaviors/healthy environments, basic human needs/social services, neighborhood revitalization, immigrant population needs, college access, early childhood development, and public education.
-Overall, this funder likes programs that broadly serve Hamilton County, provide employment opportunities, generate matching funds, and serve disadvantaged populations.
-Funding is considered for faith-based groups as long as the project serves diverse groups.
+Funding priorities include healthy behaviors/healthy environments, basic human needs/social services, neighborhood revitalization, immigrant population needs, college access, early childhood development, and public education.
+Overall, this funder supports programs that broadly serve Hamilton County, provide employment opportunities, generate matching funds, and serve disadvantaged populations.
+It considers funding for faith-based groups as long as the project serves diverse groups.

 There is an online portal to submit grant applications.
 In the past, the first letter of intent deadline of the year has fallen in January.
 Full application deadlines are usually a couple weeks later, with grant decisions typically in early April.

-In a recent year, CFGC gave out approximately $15 million in community grants.
+In a recent year, CFGC made approximately $15 million in community grants.
 It has also awarded more than 1,000 scholarships to local students.
-Current financial data can be viewed here.
+View current financial data here.
 The foundation also assists nonprofits by housing their endowments and providing fiscal sponsorship.

 Maeghan Jones is the foundation president, with about seven other staff members and about 16 members of the board of directors.
 A good contact for grantseekers is Robin Posey, the director of programs, who can be reached at email@example.com.
 General questions can be directed to the staff at 423-265-0586 or via online form.
 The funder’s address is 1270 Market Street, Chattanooga, Tennessee 37402.
 Click here to sign up for the CFGC newsletter.